 On its website, Paxos touts BUSD as one of the only three regulated stablecoins in the market.
 Binance CEO Changpeng Zhao (CZ) also mentioned BUSD’s regulated status during a CNBC interview recently in response to questions about his company.

 Like most things crypto, however, BUSD’s veneer of stability is false.
 It conceals a shaky edifice constructed out of crypto derivatives that use the stablecoin.
-The use of derivatives inflates risk associated with it and makes a mockery of stablecoin regulations at the New York Department of Financial Services (NYDFS).
+The use of derivatives inflates its risk profile and makes a mockery of stablecoin regulations at the New York Department of Financial Services (NYDFS).

 BUSD: An Unstable Stablecoin

 The biggest problem with BUSD is its restricted regulatory perimeter.
-The stablecoin is issued as an ERC-20 token on the Ethereum blockchain and NYDFS has restricted the scope of its regulation of the stablecoin to that blockchain.
+The stablecoin is issued as an ERC-20 token on Ethereum and NYDFS has restricted the scope of its BUSD regulation to that blockchain.

 Binance also mints another token called Binance-Peg BUSD on other blockchains.
 This token, available on three networks, falls outside the bounds of NYDFS’s regulation.
 Binance’s promise is that each Binance-Peg BUSD corresponds to a BUSD token held in reserve by Paxos.